quay/quay-operator/README.md

         persistentVolumeSize: 10Gi
 ```

-To disable the creation of a _PersistentVolumeClaim_ and instead use an _EmptyDir_ volume, specify `ephemeral` to `true` as shown below:
+A Storage Class can also be provided using the `persistentVolumeStorageClassName` property

+### Skipping Automated Setup

+The operator by default is configured to complete the automated setup process for Quay.
+This can be bypassed by setting the `skipSetup` field to `true` as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1